Foster FAQs

 How long will I have my foster cat or dog?

-It depends on the animal – some animals get adopted in days, others need love and attention to overcome the bad situations from before they were rescued and that can take some time.
+It depends on the animal.
+Some animals get adopted in days, others need love and attention to overcome the bad situations from their past, which can take some time.
 A.R.F.’s policy is to keep foster cats and kittens for a minimum of 14 days to ensure that they are fully healthy before being available for adoption.

 What if I need to stop fostering for a short amount of time?